kingsley-sama/alx-pre_course/0x01-git/README.md

 # GitHub Learning Projects

 Welcome to the GitHub Learning Projects subrepository!
 This space is dedicated to helping you enhance your understanding of GitHub and Git through hands-on projects and exercises.
-Whether you're a beginner looking to get started or an experienced user aiming to sharpen your skills, you've come to the right place.
+Whether you're a beginner looking to get started or an experienced user aiming to sharpen your skills, you've come to the right place.You can follow any of the links below to get more contents.

 <p align="center">
   <img src="git-logo.gif" alt="Git Logo" width="300" height="200">